 Aside from the quality education that Robert Frost Elementary School provides, it also offers enrichment programs like basketball, soccer, art club, dance club, Puppeteer’s Club, chess, and hairstyling.
 There are tutoring opportunities for students who need extra help in their academic subjects.

 Parent involvement is part of a student’s success.
-Parents are encouraged to communicate with their child’s teacher on a regular basis.
-There is a Parent-Teacher Organization which raises funds and organizes activities for the school.
+Parents are encouraged to communicate with their child’s teachers on a regular basis.
+There is a Parent-Teacher Organization that raises funds and organizes activities for the school.
 Some of the PTA activities are the Winter Festival and the Valentine’s Box Decoration.
 They are also invited to participate in school activities and celebrations such as field trips, plays, and musical performances.

 Culture of Learning

 The priority goal of schools in Pasco is to continue to improve student achievement.
 Students in the fourth grade are required to take the Washington Assessment of Student Learning.
-Through the WASL tests, the state and federal government can measure if the school district is making progress.
+Through the WASL tests, the state and the federal government can measure if the school district is making progress.

 The students are expected to show respect, make wise decisions, and solve problems.
 This is in line with the school’s aim at total student development.

-The commitment of the school is to provide the students an environment that is safe and caring and a learning environment with high academic standards.
-And with the help and cooperation of the staff, the parents, and the community, Pasco schools are ensured of globally competitive students and life-long learners.
+The commitment of the school is to provide the students with an environment that is safe and caring and a learning environment with high academic standards.
+And with the help and cooperation of the staff, the parents, and the community, Pasco schools are ensured of globally competitive students and lifelong learners.